-Interestingly, despite these variations, the linearity of the LVDT remains largely unaffected by changes in primary coil height and radius, as shown in \autoref{fig:inn dim lin}.
-This is because the linearity primarily depends on the geometric symmetry and relative coil distances, rather than absolute coil dimensions.
+Interestingly, despite these variations, the~linearity of the LVDT remains largely unaffected by changes in primary coil height and radius, as~shown in Figure~\ref{fig:inn dim lin}.
+This is because the linearity primarily depends on the geometric symmetry and relative coil distances rather than absolute coil~dimensions.

-\subsection{Magnet dimensions}
+\subsection{Magnet~Dimensions}

 The size of the permanent magnet is critical to the performance of the VC actuation.
-A larger magnet generates more intense magnetic fields, directly increasing the actuation force.
+A~larger magnet generates more intense magnetic fields, directly increasing the actuation force.
 It is therefore beneficial to maximise the magnet dimensions within the spatial constraints of the assembly.
-Importantly, while the magnet dimensions significantly influence the actuation force, their influence on the LVDT sensing characteristics is negligible, particularly when the dimensional variations are small relative to the original values.
+Importantly, while the magnet dimensions significantly influence the actuation force, their influence on the LVDT sensing characteristics is negligible, particularly when the dimensional variations are small relative to the original~values.

 This decoupling of LVDT sensing and VC actuation mechanisms enables an independent optimisation of each function.

-The results in \autoref{fig:vc response magdim} clearly demonstrate that the maximum generated VC force strongly depends on the magnet size.
-A millimetre increase in diameter significantly increases the force, more than 20\%, while the same increase in length improves the force by approximately 1.5\%.
+The~results in Figure~\ref{fig:vc response magdim} clearly demonstrate that the maximum generated VC force strongly depends on the magnet size.
+A~millimetre increase in diameter significantly increases the force, more than 20\%, while the same increase in length improves the force by approximately 1.5\%.

-\subsection{Coil wire design}
+\subsection{Coil Wire~Design}

 This step allows a further performance enhancement even after the geometric parameters, such as coil size and magnet dimensions, have been fixed and have reached their physical limits.
 Thus, there is a margin of improvement that can be achieved beyond the geometrical constraints.
-The optimisation now focuses on the number of coil wire layers ($\rm N_p$, $\rm N_s$) and wire diameter ($\rm d_p$, $\rm d_s$) in each coil.
+The~optimisation now focuses on the number of coil wire layers ($\rm N_p$, $\rm N_s$) and wire diameter ($\rm d_p$, $\rm d_s$) in each coil.
 Increasing the number of layers in both the primary and secondary coils improves the overall LVDT response due to the increased magnetic flux generation and reception.
-The total magnetic flux $\phi$ through the secondary coil is directly proportional to the number of turns $\rm n_s$ and the magnetic field strength $\rm B$ generated by the primary coil (\autoref{eq:mag-field-gen}), and can be expressed as~\cite{Griffiths:1492149}:
+The~total magnetic flux $\phi$ through the secondary coil is directly proportional to the number of turns $\rm n_s$ and the magnetic field strength $\rm B$ generated by the primary coil (Equation~\eqref{eq:mag-field-gen}) and~can be expressed as follows~\cite{Griffiths:1492149}: